Todd Field's unrealized projects

-During his long career, American film director and actor Todd Field has worked on a number of projects which never progressed beyond the pre-production stage.
+During his long career, American filmmaker and actor Todd Field has worked on a number of projects which never progressed beyond the pre-production stage.
 Some of these projects fell into development hell or were officially cancelled due to circumstances that were beyond his control.

 1990s

 Untitled low-budget film

 Prior to attending film school, Field claimed to have written a low-budget script "with Roger Corman in mind" about "a bunch of guys in the Philippines that was all talk, talk, talk, but it was terrible, because it wasn't me."

 Untitled Andre Dubus adaptation

 In the mid-1990s, when Field was a student at the AFI Conservatory, he hoped to adapt an unspecified story by Andre Dubus but couldn't get the rights.
 "As it turned out, Andre had been burned by another AFI student who had made a short film of "Killings", which is the story that In the Bedroom was ultimately based upon," Field said.
 "So he swore off ever giving any of his rights to anyone, though I didn't know any of this until years later."
 In place of the Dubus adaptation, Field made the short film Nonnie & Alex.